 Endorsements: The DCCC makes endorsements in local races on behalf of the Democratic Party, to inform Democratic voters about the candidates and ballot measures it considers most worthy of support.

 Resolutions: The DCCC debates and approves resolutions on behalf of the San Francisco Democratic Party, taking stances on important issues of the day.
 These resolutions usually involve legislation before another local or statewide body, or actions taken by government agencies that it wishes to encourage or denounce.
+You may find the resolutions I’ve authored or co-authored here.

 Voter Registration: Throughout the year, the DCCC works hard to register Democrats in San Francisco.